szelingtan/tp/docs/DeveloperGuide.md

 We could add a check that splits the name by whitespace and compares the parts case-insensitively, then give a warning to the user if a potential duplicate is found.

+### 4.) \[Enhancement\] Non-ambiguous `untag t/all` or `unprescribe m/all`

+Currently, there is some slight ambiguity in these delete all functions.
+They could be interpreted as removing the tag "all" or removing the medicine "all".

+It is very unlikely that a user would create a tag named "all" or prescribe a medicine "all", since they don't mean anything in the context of a patient under the care of a social worker.

+However, removing this ambiguity would still be preferable.
+This could be done by making them entirely separate commands like `untagAll` and `unprescribeAll`, or making the keyword to trigger the deletion not a valid tag/medicine so there is no ambiguity such as `untag t/[ALL]` and `unprescribe m/[ALL]` since `[` and `]` are not valid characters for tags and medicines.

 --------------------------------------------------------------------------------------------------------------------